 - a) The fitting of video recording equipment to a Kart is permitted, with a Maximum of four (4) video recording systems allowed. - b) If a video recording system is fitted, the first unit must record vision in a forward direction only, and must be mounted on the front face of the Nassau Panel.
-The lens must also be forward of the front face of the Nassau Panel. - c) Each system must consist of: - > A self-contained (Go-Pro style) camera unit with a Maximum 180 degree lens; or - > A camera with a Maximum 180 degree lens with a separate recorder unit; and - No optical flashing function.
+The lens must also be forward of the front face of the Nassau Panel.
+This rule will not apply to any Social or Club Competitions, unless requirements are specified in the Supplementary Regulations. - c) Each system must consist of: - A self-contained (Go-Pro style) camera unit with a Maximum 180 degree lens; or - > A camera with a Maximum 180 degree lens with a separate recorder unit; and - No optical flashing function.